Clinical quality registries

 The ANZNN collects data on high-risk infants admitted to Category III and II neonatal intensive care units (NICUs).

-The NPESU is also the Data Custodian of the World Assisted Reproductive Technology (ART) Registry on behalf of the International Committee on Monitoring Assisted Reproductive Technologies (ICMART).
+The NPESU is also the Data Custodian of the World Assisted Reproductive Technology (ART) Registry on behalf of the International Committee on Monitoring Assisted Reproductive Technologies (ICMART), opens in a new window.
 ICMART is a non-state actor in official relations with the World Health Organization (WHO).

 Each registry plays a critical role in monitoring clinical care and outcomes, informing clinical practice and policy, providing evidence-based research and publishing annual surveillance reports.